 NXSD = 1 NYSD = 1 NZSD = 2

-First line shows that number of sub-domains in X-direction is one, domain is not split in X-direction.
-Second line shows that number of sub-domains in Y-direction is one too.
-Third line shows that number of sub-domains in Y-direction is two, domain is split in Z direction on two equal (or almost equal) parts.
+The first line shows that number of sub-domains in X-direction is one, the domain is not split in the X-direction.
+The second line shows that number of sub-domains in the Y-direction is one too.
+The third line shows that number of sub-domains in the Z-direction is two, the domain is split in the Z direction in two equal (or almost equal) parts.

 This simple type of manual decomposition may alternatively be achieved by adding settings to the Q1 file.